gulpjs/glob-watcher/README.md

 ##### `options.events`

-An array of event names to listen for.
+An event name or array of event names to listen for.
 Useful if you only need to watch specific events.

-Type: `Array`
+Type: `String | Array<String>`

 Default: `[ 'add', 'change', 'unlink' ]`